zhangxulu1996/Compositional-Inversion/README.md

 ### Training with Semantic Inversion

-To invert an image set based on Textual Inversion, run:
+To invert an image based on Textual Inversion, run:

 ```
 sh scripts/compositional_textual_inversion.sh
 ```

-To invert an image set based on Custom Diffusion, run:
+To invert an image based on Custom Diffusion, run:

 ```
 sh scripts/compositional_custom_diffusion.sh
 ```

-To invert an image set based on DreamBooth, run:
+To invert an image based on DreamBooth, run:

 ```
 sh scripts/compositional_dreambooth.sh